jimniels/blog/src/client/posts/2019-03-18-improving-server-side-rendering-react.md

 ---
-title: Improving Server-Side Rendering with React
 tags: engineering
 ---

+#  Improving Server-Side Rendering with React

 tldr: if you’re using `react-dom/server` to render a large number of static files and you’re seeing a significant degradation in performance, setting `NODE_ENV` to `production` could significantly improve your situation (this was true at the time of this writing—React 16.8.3).